the-useless-one/pywerview/README.md

                             the host (you can use local credentials instead of domain credentials)
-        get-netloggedon     This function will execute the NetWkstaUserEnum RPC call ti query a given host for actively logged on users
+        get-netloggedon     This function will execute the NetWkstaUserEnum RPC call to query a given host for actively logged on users
         get-netlocalgroup   Gets a list of members of a local group on a machine, or returns every local group.
 You can use local